AdobeDocs/certification.en/help/certifications/aw/aw-renew.md

 >[!NOTE]
 >
->This exam is free, open book, and non-proctored.
+>This exam is free, open book, and un-proctored.
 You may take the exam up to three times.
-If you fail to receive 75% after three attempts, you must wait **30 days** to try again.
+If you are unsuccessful after the third attempt, you must wait **30 days** to try again.
 Failure to comply might result in your certification being revoked.

 +++